pscally1005/pscally1005.github.io/_posts/draft/2026-12-29-sf-choc-syrup.markdown

 - chocolate
 - syrup
 - sweetener
-Description: Say goodbye to Hershey's chocolate syrup.
-This homemade chocolate syrup contains only 5 ingredients, is sugar free and gluten free, and tastes miles better than anything you'd get out of the bottle.
-Using allulose as the sweetener, this chocolate syrup is extremely sweet and rich in chocolate flavor, all while having a perfect smooth texture without crystalizing.
+Description: Say goodbye to <a href='https://amzn.to/4bidRMq'>Hershey's chocolate syrup</a>.
+This homemade chocolate syrup contains only 5 ingredients, is <a href='/misc/hidden-sugar'>sugar free</a> and <a href='/misc/celiac'>gluten free</a>, and tastes miles better than anything you'd get out of the bottle.
+Using <a href='https://amzn.to/4mzsH5p'>allulose</a> as the sweetener, this chocolate syrup is extremely sweet and rich in chocolate flavor, all while having a perfect smooth texture without crystalizing.
 Did I mention it can be made in just 10 minutes?
 Instructions:
-- Add allulose, cocoa powder, and salt to a small sauce pot.
+- Add <a href='https://amzn.to/4mzsH5p'>allulose</a>, <a href='/misc/chocolate-benefits'>cocoa powder</a>, and salt to a small sauce pot.
 Whisk until fully combined.

 - Whisk in the water, cover with a lid, and bring to a boil over high heat.
 When boiling, remove the cover, reduce heat to low, and let simmer for 1-2 minutes, stirring frequently.
 - <img src='/assets/Food/Sweet Spreads/SF Choc Syrup/simmer.jpg' alt='' class='instruction-image'>